Which of the following processes occurs in meiosis but not in mit... | Channels for Pearson+

 1

-Understand the basic difference between mitosis and meiosis: Mitosis results in two identical daughter cells, while meiosis results in four genetically diverse daughter cells.
+Understand the basic difference between meiosis and mitosis.
+Mitosis is a process of cell division that results in two genetically identical daughter cells, while meiosis results in four genetically diverse daughter cells.

-Identify the unique events in meiosis: Meiosis includes two rounds of division (meiosis I and meiosis II) and introduces genetic diversity through processes not found in mitosis.
+Identify the unique features of meiosis.
+Meiosis includes two rounds of division: meiosis I and meiosis II, whereas mitosis includes only one round of division.

-Focus on the process of crossing over: During prophase I of meiosis, homologous chromosomes pair up and exchange segments of genetic material, a process known as crossing over.
+Focus on the process of crossing over, which is unique to meiosis.
+Crossing over occurs during prophase I of meiosis, where homologous chromosomes exchange genetic material, leading to genetic diversity.

-Recognize that crossing over does not occur in mitosis: Mitosis involves the division of a single cell into two identical cells without the exchange of genetic material between chromosomes.
+Recognize that cytokinesis, spindle formation, and chromosome replication occur in both mitosis and meiosis.
+These processes are not unique to meiosis.

-Conclude that crossing over is a key process that occurs in meiosis but not in mitosis, contributing to genetic variation in gametes.
+Conclude that crossing over is the process that occurs in meiosis but not in mitosis, contributing to genetic variation among gametes.

 Watch next